wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/ApplicationConfigurationUpdate.md

 WARNING RUNNING THIS SCRIPT WILL PUSH YOUR CHANGES TO ALL YOUR WEBSERVERS

-Configuration hanges you make using the application's GUI system will be overwritten by default.
+Configuration changes you make using the application's GUI system to an individual webserver will be overwritten by default.
 The reason for this is that when you have say 8 webservers running if you use the GUI system to make your configuration updates it will only update one of the webservers and the rest will remain as they were.
 You can't tell which webserver you have updated and which webserver you haven't.
-You could modify the scripts to make the configuration files in /var/www/html authoritative but I chose to make needed update changes to the ${HOME}/runtime/ file instead and push them out from there in a conscious and deliberate way.
-If the GUI system is authoritative you might play around with the settings and bring all your webservers down by mistake.
-I wrote it this way because in my world, commandline rules over GUI.
+You could modify the scripts to make the configuration files in /var/www/html authoritative but I chose to make needed update changes to the ${HOME}/runtime/ the authoritative file instead and push them out from there in a conscious and deliberate way.

 The longer way to update the application configurations on your server fleet is as follows: